-The Remedy Rx: Drinking four to five cups daily is also associated with a reduced risk of early death.
+The Rx: Drinking four to five cups daily is also associated with a reduced risk of early death.

 This one is pretty self explanatory.
 An active lifestyle will keep you around longer.
 Exercising at a moderate level for at least 150 minutes can add on 3.4 years to your life, according to the National Institute of Health.

-The Remedy Rx: Try one of these 25 Easy Exercises That Boost Your Health Fast.
+The Rx: Try one of these 25 Easy Exercises That Boost Your Health Fast.
 They really work.

 Helping others can only make you feel good, and it helps boost overall mental health throughout time, which impacts the body's immunity to fight disease, according to a study published in BMC Public Health.

-The Remedy Rx: Animal rescue shelters, national parks, Habitat for Humanity, local libraries, political campaigns and the YMCA are a few places that rarely say no to help.
+The Rx: Animal rescue shelters, national parks, Habitat for Humanity, local libraries, political campaigns and the YMCA are a few places that rarely say no to help.

 Do the Deed